Deciphering circulating tumor cells binding in a microfluidic system thanks to a parameterized mathematical model: Discussion

 \subsection{Adhesion modeling}

 \paragraph{Modeling}

 The adhesion dynamics is described by an ODE on the adhesion density.
 The modeling choice is built on Assumptions~\eqref{assump:hp1}-\eqref{assump:hp2}.
 Assumption~\eqref{assump:hp1} states constant binding rates in each velocity cohort.
 By doing so, the effects of velocity oscillations on the adhesion dynamics are neglected.
-Several biophysical studies investigated the relation between the load applied on a cell and its binding dynamics, and introduced catch bonds or slip bonds (see e.g~\cite{chang_state_2000,caputo_adhesive_2007,beste_pnas_2008}).
-However, fluid velocities being quite high, capturing the binding response to variations of $u_f$ seemed out-of-reach.
-Furthermore, the identification issues we had to deal with convinced us that the data were not well-suited for investigating this question.
-Assumption~\eqref{assump:hp1} then enables to derive an explicit solution for the bonds density over time given in Equation~\eqref{eq:n}.
+Several biophysical studies investigated the relation between the load applied on a cell and its binding dynamics, and introduced catch bonds or slip bonds (see e.g~\cite{chang_state_2000,caputo_adhesive_2007,beste_pnas_2008}). \tr{ At a lower scale, local binding rates can be given as a function of the membrane distance to the wall \cite{zhu_cell_2000}, which could be averaged in a macroscopic rate decreasing with cell velocity.
+Catch bonds are well described in particular for integrins-based adhesions with a load-based reinforcement \cite{strohmeyer_fibronectin-bound_2017,bharadwaj_v-class_2017}.
+In our model, this can be described by either a reproduction rate $r$ or a force parameter $b$ increasing with $u_f$.
+Finally, increased dissociation rates with shear force (slip bonds) are commonly considered and validated in other experimental settings \cite{zhu_cell_2000, zhu_kinetics_2000, erdmann_adhesion_2004}.
+However, these characterizations arise from lower scale experiments, depicting the effect of continuous variations in shear forces \cite{bongrand_ligand-receptor_1999,weisel_proteinprotein_2003,paul_calculating_2022}.
+In our context, it relates to the effects of fluid velocity oscillations on the adhesion dynamics.
+Some studies have highlighted the importance of oscillatory forces on the adhesion dynamics \cite{kong_stability_2008,irons_effect_2018,irons_switching_2020}, so that it could have been relevant in our modeling approach.
+In the end, our choice of neglecting fluid oscillations in the binding terms followed from the experimental data.
+As can be seen in Figure 7, the cell velocity oscillations were very regular, even in decelerating cells and among cells.
+This strongly suggested that the oscillating fluid forces variations at this timescale were not enough to disrupt the macroscopic cell regime. } Assumption~\eqref{assump:hp1} then enables to derive an explicit solution for the bonds density over time given in Equation~\eqref{eq:n}.
 It was found during the estimation of parameters that $d-r > 0$.
 In this case, the bonds density increases exponentially and then saturates at $c/(d-r)$., while the asymptotic cell regime $d_\%$ can not reach $1$, preventing cell arrest.
 This shows that our modeling is not suitable to account for arrested cells.